Iwan Thomas: Athletics career

 enhancing substances between 1997 and 2001, including the 1997 World Championships.
 As the International Amateur Athletics Federation did not, as of 2008, change results retrospectively more than eight years after the event, initially the GB team was not awarded the gold medal retrospectively, although Pettigrew had returned his medals won in that period.

 Thomas' career was hampered by injury including a stress fracture to his ankle in 1999 that required telescopic surgery.
 He was again injured in 2003 with damage to his Achilles.
 Further injury in 2004 ruled him out of the 2004 Olympic Games.

 Thomas was selected in 2006 for the Welsh team for the 2006 Commonwealth Games in Melbourne, Australia, but was unable to compete due to an injury.

 On 7 January 2010 it was announced that Great Britain's 1997 World Championship 4 × 400 m relay team were to be awarded the gold medal they were denied by the disqualified USA team.
 New medals were minted for the ceremony, as not all of the American quartet returned the originals.
 Thomas received his gold medal in May 2010 in a presentation by Alun Ffred Jones at Cardiff Bay.

+The team eventually had a ceremony to celebrate winning gold in July 2025.

 Iwan never officially retired from athletics but took the opportunity to do so when offered by Andy Goldstein on 3 July 2012 edition of the Andy Goldstein's Sports Bar on Talksport.
 He remained the UK record-holder in the 4 × 400 m relay until it was broken at the 2024 Summer Olympics.

 Personal life

 Iwan Thomas being interviewed after lighting the Olympic cauldron in Cambridge during the 2012 Summer Olympics torch relay.

 His father was born to Welsh-born parents in Middlesex, whilst his mother's Welsh language speaking family were centred around the village of Llandderfel, Gwynedd.
-Iwan Thomas was born in Farnborough and now lives in Southampton.
+Iwan Thomas was born in Farnborough, Hampshire, but was raised in Godmanchester in Cambridgeshire and attended Hinchingbrooke School in nearby Huntingdon.
+As of 2015, he lives near Southampton.

 After winning Deadline, he bought himself a Ducati 1098 motorcycle.
 Although a lifelong supporter of Tottenham Hotspur Football Club, in 2010 he became an ambassador for The Saints Foundation, the charity of Southampton F.C.